InsightDataScience/fansite-analytics-challenge/README.md

     …

 ### Feature 4
-Your final task is to detect patterns of three consecutive failed login attempts over 20 seconds in order to block all further attempts to reach the site from the same host/IP address for the next 5 minutes.
+Your final task is to detect patterns of three consecutive failed login attempts over 20 seconds in order to block all further attempts to reach the site from the same IP address for the next 5 minutes.
 Each attempt that would have been blocked should be written to a log file named `blocked.txt`.

 The site’s fictional owners don’t expect you to write the actual web server code to block the attempt, but rather want to gauge how much of a problem these potential security breaches represent.